TheGr8Ak/Hackathon-Code/README.md

 - [ ] Integration with hospital management systems
 - [ ] Mobile app for approvals

-## 📝 License

-MIT License

 ## 🤝 Contributing

 Contributions welcome!
 Please open an issue or submit a PR.

-## 📧 Contact

-For questions or support, please open an issue on GitHub.